pforret/blog.splashing/_topic/city/jakarta.md

 ---
 # Jakarta

-Jakarta, officially the Special Capital Region of Jakarta, is the capital and largest city of  Indonesia.
-Lying on the northwest coast of Java, the world's most populous island, Jakarta is the largest city  in Southeast Asia and serves as the diplomatic capital of ASEAN.
-The city is the economic, cultural, and political centre of Indonesia.
-It possesses a province-level status and has a population of 10,562,088 as of mid 2021.
+Jakarta, officially the Special Capital Region of Jakarta  and formerly known as Batavia until  1949, is the nation's capital city and the centre of the largest metropolis of Indonesia.
+Lying on the northwest coast of Java, the world's most populous island, Jakarta is the largest  metropole in Southeast Asia, and serves as the diplomatic capital of ASEAN.
+Jakarta is bordered by two provinces: West Java to the south and east; and  Banten to the west.
+Its coastline faces the Java Sea to the north, and it shares a maritime border with Lampung to the  west.
+Jakarta's metropolitan area is ASEAN's second largest economy after Singapore.

 ## Unsplash photos